The backup strategy defines if and how overwritten and removed files can be recovered.

 Incremental, link unchanged files

-Each sync creates a directory named with the current timestamp, which is used to determine which backups lie outside of the selected timeframe and will be removed.
+Each sync creates a subdirectory named with the current timestamp.
 The first sync copies all files.
 During following syncs, all unchanged files are linked to the previous backup directory.

 You can restore files or directories from any of the backup copies by using the built-in browser (see below) or copying them in the Finder.
 Even if the file was originally created by a hard link to another file, the new file is a genuine copy which can be edited without affecting the backup.